 As an environmentally conscious citizen, I am constantly looking at how much volume is taken up by plastics when sorting household waste.
-Almost invisibly, this material is taken home with the groceries in the form of packaging of all kinds.
-The fraction of plastic quickly takes up so much space that I have to drive back to the recycling park in no time at all, where press containers ensure that the large volume does not stand out and its transport is not too 'airy'.
+Almost invisibly, this material is taken home with the purchases in the form of packaging of all kinds.
+The fraction of plastic quickly takes up so much space that I have to drive back to the recycling park in no time, where press containers ensure that the large volume does not stand out and its transport is not too 'airy'.

-The 'Plastic-free May' initiative is therefore self-evident to raise awareness among citizens and businesses.
-Freely translated to the principles of the circular economy, avoiding plastic means that we would be using more and better recyclable alternatives.
+The 'Mei Plasticvrij' initiative is therefore self-evident to raise awareness among citizens and businesses.
+Freely translated to the principles of the circular economy, avoiding plastic means that we would use much less or better recyclable alternatives.

 The use of plastic is massive and ubiquitous.
-In Flanders, plastic makes up a significant part of 468.5 kg of household waste per inhabitant (1in 2018).
-Only 20 to 25 percent of plastic waste in Belgium is recycled.
+In Flanders, plastic makes up a significant part of the 468.5 kg of household waste per inhabitant (1 in 2018).
+Only 20 to 25 percent of the total plastic in Belgium is recycled.
 In many municipalities, soft plastic still goes with residual waste.
-Plastics account for the largest share of the group of packaging materials that are incinerated to generate energy.

 We know all too well the islands of plastic in the oceans and the occurrence of plastics in fish and birds.
-We remember that China banned mass imports in 2019, with the result that the plastic accumulates or is exported to another location.
+We remember that China banned mass imports in 2018, with the result that the plastic is now piling up or being exported to another location.
 More recently, scientists reported the presence of 1.9 million minuscule plastic particles in a thin layer on one square metre of seabed.
 Cleantech solutions are emerging.
 An excellent opportunity to put the principles of the circular economy into practice.

-The 'Mei Plasticvrij' initiative ensures that consumers' requirements are increasingly well accepted.
+The 'Mei Plasticvrij' initiative ensures that consumers' requirements are more and more perceptible.
 On the other hand, the corona virus again makes consumers opt more for pre-packed food.
 An increase in the use of plastic packaging material is the inevitable consequence.
-When the fear of contamination fades away, we will hopefully return more than ever to alternatives such as biodegradable or reusable packaging materials or other natural materials such as paper and cardboard.
+When the fear of contamination subsides, we hope to return more than ever to alternatives such as biodegradable or reusable packaging materials or other natural materials such as paper and cardboard.